itzg/docker-minecraft-server/README.md

 Example of expected ForgeAPI file format.

 **Field Description**:
-* Name is currently unused, but can be used to document each entry.
+* `name` is currently unused, but can be used to document each entry.
-* Project id is the id found on the CurseForge website for a particular mod
+* `projectId` id is the id found on the CurseForge website for a particular mod
-* Release Type corresponds to forge's R, B, A icon for each file.
+* `releaseType` Type corresponds to forge's R, B, A icon for each file.
 Default Release, options are (release|beta|alpha).
-* FileName is used for version pinning if latest file will not work for you.
+* `fileName` is used for version pinning if latest file will not work for you.

 ```json
 [